 Life After Stormfront

-In the comics, Stormfront could be considered a minor character: the leader of the superhero team called Payback, he was the Nazis version of Homelander.
+In the comics and graphic novels, Stormfront could be considered a minor character: the leader of the superhero team called Payback, he was the Nazis version of Homelander.
 The show not only gender-swapped Homefront: it also turned her into a more contemporary version of the character.

 Though both versions were created in the forties, show Stormfront was more tech-savvy and relied less on brute force.
 This made her a more formidable opponent than her comic book counterpart, which was defeated in just a few issues.